Do I have to be in Marching Band or can I just be in Concert Band?

 What other expenses will I incur in marching band?

 Each student will need to purchase marching shoes, gloves, a performance t-shirt (to be worn under the uniform), and the MW Jersey.
 These items are available through the Band Parents Association.
 Colorguard members will need to purchase their fall guard uniform, guard shoes, gloves, a performance t-shirt, and the MW Jersey.
 In addition, there will be expenses for some meals, etc.

 What is the Colorguard’s role during Marching Band Season?

 The Colorguard is most noticeably a part of the Band during Fall Marching Band Season, rehearsing as one with the Band to put together the show that is performed at competitions and football game halftimes.
 The Colorguard is a section, like Flutes or Percussion are sections, in order to make the whole that is the Band.

 Yes.
 Auditions are an opportunity for prospective new members to learn how to spin a flag and see if the Colorguard activity might be a good fit for them, as well as for the instructor to see if the student has the attitude and work ethic for Colorguard.
 No one who has ever been a member of the GCHS Colorguard has known how to spin a flag before they auditioned!
 The Instructor will teach prospective members beginning flag technique.
 No previous dance experience is necessary, only helpful.

 Do I have to be enrolled in band to be in Colorguard?

 Yes.
-The Colorguard meets during the 6th hour Band Class.
-Students will receive credit, and will have the opportunity to receive a PE waiver for each semester.
+The Colorguard meets during the 7th hour Band Class.
+Students will receive credit, and will have the opportunity to receive a PE waiver for the fall semester.
 If, after auditions, a prosective member makes the team, the Band Director will help the member work with the Counselors to get enrolled in the class.

 Can I still change my school schedule after Colorguard auditions?